Rhode Island's It for Me: Lyrics

 Some people roam the earth for home:

-Rhode Island, it's for me!
+Rhode Island's it for me!

 By Charlie HallAn audio version of the song can be heard here.

 History

 Song origin

 Some sources suggest that local comedian Charlie Hall wrote the song after his second cousin Providence Mayor Vincent A. "Buddy" Cianci challenged Hall's frequent criticisms of Rhode Island.
 Cianci was likely referencing Hall's production of "Ocean State Follies" and "Rhode Bytes", both highly popular comedy shows that mocked state culture and political affairs, as well as Hall's leadership in the Rhode Island Comedy Festival.
 The song was first sung during Hall's "Ocean State Follies," and was performed on the show for years, with an overwhelmingly positive audience reception, before gaining lawmakers' attention as a contender for state song.

 Congress prompted some rewrites to the lyrics, seeking expansion and diversification of state references, but ultimately approved the song and officially adopted it on July 29, 1996.